 You can read my blog post about my first few months with Coeus here.

 2014 was a transition year for me.
 I like this picture, slightly blurry, taken on a subway platform after a long day of working at a job that I hated.
-It’s slightly out of focus , reflecting distorted sense of self I felt trapped in.
+It’s slightly out of focus, reflecting a distorted sense of self I felt trapped in.
 I remember discovering the song “Level Up” by Vienna Teng right before getting laid off.
 If I had an anthem for 2014, that would be it.
-It gave voice for a sentiment that I couldn’t quite articulate at the time; that I was tired of felling sorry of myself.
+It gave voice to a sentiment that I couldn’t quite articulate at the time; that I was tired of feeling sorry for myself.
 I didn’t want to be a victim of circumstance anymore.
 I was sick of not having my shit together.
 Although it set me back financially, losing that job ended up being the best thing that happened to me since moving to New York.
 It was the push I needed to redefine who I was and allow myself to begin again somewhere new.

 You can read my blog post on my 2014/2015 bout with Imposter Syndrome here.

-2015 was year for big milestones.
+2015 was a year of big milestones.
 Reed and I finally published the first chapter of Dream Crasher.
 After years of talking about this comic book we had been working on, there was finally something to show for it.
 And we’re still going (Chapter 6 coming soon).
-I traveled overseas for the first time as an adult and developed some wanderlust as result.
+I traveled overseas for the first time as an adult and developed some wanderlust as a result.
 I’ve still got the itch to see more.
 I also rediscovered my love for reading and biking, which remain a huge part of my life.
-Beneath the surface of highlights and accomplishments, I was also going through a year-long break up for most of 2015.
-Or maybe it was a break up that took a year to acknowledge.
+Beneath the surface of highlights and accomplishments, I was also going through a year-long breakup for most of 2015.
+Or maybe it was a breakup that took a year to acknowledge.
 Regardless, it took up a lot of time in therapy and taught me a lot about myself; including the good, bad, and ugly parts.
 If 2014 was a year of new beginnings, 2015 was a year of finding my confidence and voice again.